fornwall/rust-script/docs/README.md

 This can be done using the `rust-script --install-file-association` command.
 Uninstall the file association with `rust-script --uninstall-file-association`.

-If you want to make a script usable across platforms, use *both* a hashbang line *and* give the file a `.ers` file extension.
+If you want to make a script usable across platforms, use *both* a shebang line *and* give the file a `.ers` file extension.

 ## Expressions